What is Heptagrama and why I do it

 When I was planning this site, I was planning to call it Valhalla, like the Vikings' heaven.
 It reminded me of some animals I like very much, and it gave me the idea of dying while fighting this war for culture.
 The name and the symbol you see on the left side of the site are, actually, a draft.
 As the site was going to be called Valhalla, recalling Vikings, I wanted to use a symbol which could represent Vikings without the typical caricature of a long-bearded man wearing a helmet with horns.
 I tried to draw the head of a wolf, and I drew some guidelines to help.
 These guidelines formed the seven-point star you can see here.
 I searched for the name of this star and I found it was called heptagram in English and Heptagrama in Spanish.
 I thought "there it is, the name of this site."

-Enjoy Heptagrama.
-I do it with love.
+I write Heptagrama with love.
 Its goal is to eradicate ignorance from the world, and I think it is worth the effort.
+Enjoy it.

 Author of Heptagrama